Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-07.md

 }
 ```

-Add a couple lines of code to your
+Add a couple of lines of code to your

 ```JS
 function startAudio() {
   const audio = new Audio()
   const audioContext = new (window.AudioContext || window.webkitAudioContext)()

   audio.src = 'bird-whistling-a.wav'

   // --------------------------------------------------------